rollchains/spawn/README.md

 - Docker - [official site](https://docs.docker.com/get-docker/)

 ## Getting Started
-In this tutorial, we'll create a new Cosmos-SDK blockchain called "rollchain".
+In this tutorial, we'll create and interact with a new Cosmos-SDK blockchain called "rollchain", with the token denomination "uroll".
 This chain has tokenfactory, POA, and globalfee modules enabled, but we'll disable cosmwasm.

 1. Clone this repo and install